nathaniel-o/uc_ensemble/plugins/drinks-plugin/modules/drinks-search/MODES-DOCUMENTATION.md

 ### Performance Considerations
 - All methods use `posts_per_page => -1` (retrieve ALL matching posts)
-- MODE 2 processes posts in a loop for clean WP_Post objects
+-   2 processes posts in a loop for clean WP_Post objects
 - For large databases (1000+ posts), consider adding pagination or caching
 - Frontend uses single query + in-memory filtering (no N+1 problems)